goodcodexyz/handout/_tasks/task_3.md

 ---
 layout: task
 title: "TASK THREE : ANIMATE YOUR HERO"
+permalink: "animate-hero"
 activities:
-  - image: "images/t1-01.gif"
+  - image: "images/t3-01.png"
     steps:
       [
-        "Make sure you are in the Costumes tab.", "Press right click on the thumbnail of your hero.", "Press Duplicate."
+        "Make sure you are in the Costumes tab.", "Make your hero imitate the Contact frame of the walk cycle.", "To do this, rotate the forearm and shin of your hero's arms and legs.", ]
+  - image: "images/t3-02.gif"
+    steps:
+      [
+        "To rotate a part from a certain point, press shift and click on the anchor point.", "Drag it to where you want the sprite to rotate from."
       ]
-  - image: "images/t1-02.gif"
+  - image: "images/t3-03.png"
     steps:
       [
-        "On the second costume, try rotating the parts of your hero.", "Try rotating the legs to make it look like it's taking a step forward."
+        "Press right click on the thumbnail of your hero and press duplicate", "On the second costume, try rotating the parts of your hero.", "Rotate both arms and legs to make the Recoil frame."
       ]
-  - image: "images/t1-02.gif"
+  - image: "images/t3-04.gif"
     steps:
       [
         "Duplicate the second frame.",
-        "Change the rotation of the legs to make it do another step.", "Create at least four frames to complete the walk cycle."
+        "Change the rotation of both arms and legs to make the Passing frame.", "Create at the eight frames to complete the walk cycle."
       ]
-  - image: "images/t1-03.png"
+  - image: "images/t3-05.png"
     steps:
       [
         "Go back to the Scripts tab.",